Indian Clothing for Men

-I placed these images of a dhoti and lungi together to show how similar they are.
-Both are loose, the material far more then is needed so always tucked at the waist in some fashion.
+I placed the above images of dhotis and lungis together to show how similar they are. (each can be clicked for a larger view) Both are loose, the material far more than is needed so always tucked at the waist in some fashion.
 The difference is that a dhoti is not stitched.
-Like a sari it is a single length of cloth that is wrapped around the waist, drawn between the legs, and with the end secured into the waist.
+Like a sari, it is a single length of cloth that is wrapped around the waist, drawn between the legs, and with the end secured into the waist.
 The lungi is a stitched tube that the wearer steps into like a skirt, the excess fabric then folded before tucking.
 There are multiple ways to wrap each garment.
 One clue to guessing whether it is a dhoti or lungi is the decor along the hemline.
-With a dhoti you will see the trimming down the length of the body, whereas a lungi’s trimming will remain by the feet (or knees if short).
-There are more examples of these, and the others, in my Portrait Gallery.
+With a dhoti, you will see the trimming down the length of the body, whereas a lungi’s trimming will remain by the feet (or knees if short).

-Here are a couple YouTube video links for visual comparison–
+Here are a couple of YouTube video links for visual comparison–

-Examples of dhoti – about a 9 minute video with several styles, the last adding a kameez in a lovely affect
+Examples of dhoti – about a 9-minute video with several styles, the last adding a kameez in a lovely effect.